Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 - Commits: `prefix: desc` or `prefix(scope): desc`
 - Prefixes are most useful if they align with your issue labels!
   - See Conventional Commits
+- I have changed my messages from past tense to present tense since present tense seems to be more common with enterprise repos

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>